-Have you been faced with a difficult diagnosis?
-Been through the ringer with lots of different doctors and been told that you will only get worse?
-Classical Acupuncture, a comprehensive system of healing based on the classical texts and practice of Chinese Medicine, contains the capacity to effectively treat any illness, whether acute or chronic, to stop, and even reverse the progression of disease.
-It includes the use of the Primary Channels and all of the Complement Channels: Sinew Channels, Luo Vessels, Divergent Channels, and Eight Extraordinary Vessels.
+Classical Acupuncture is a style of Chinese Medicine that is based on the classical texts and practice of Chinese Medicine, contains the capacity to effectively treat any illness, whether acute or chronic, to stop, and even reverse the progression of disease.
+It includes the use of the Primary Channels and all the Complement Channels: Sinew Channels, Luo Vessels, Divergent Channels, and Eight Extraordinary Vessels.
 Channels and vessels are synonymous; they are meridians or pathways of energy within the body.

 Five Element Acupuncture

-Are you feeling out of balance or disconnected from who you are at your core?
-Five Element Acupuncture brings people back into balance and initiates profound healing by treating the patient’s Elemental Constitution, based on Five Element Theory and the Five Elements: Water, Wood, Fire, Earth, and Metal.
-The natural world is comprised of the Elements and each Element is an archetype deeply personified in the human experience.
-Their movements and characteristics can be observed within both nature, the human body, and the psyche.
+Five Element Acupuncture brings people back into balance and initiates profound healing by treating the patient’s Elemental Constitution, based on Five Phase Theory and the Five Elements: Water, Wood, Fire, Earth, and Metal, and are experienced through the respective seasons.
+Winter is the manifestation and emanation of the Water Element, Spring is the Wood Element, Summer is the Fire Element, Late Summer is the Earth Element, Fall is the Metal Element.
+The natural world is comprised of the Elements and each Element itself, is an archetype, deeply personified in the human experience.
+These movements and characteristics of the Five Elements can be observed within nature, the human body, and the psyche.

 Chinese Herbal Medicine